 - The role of aquaporin water channels in cutaneous water absorption and water regulation in rough-skinned newts (Taricha granulosa).
 Upcoming experiments include distribution of water channels in tissues in aquatic vs. terrestrial acclimated newts, studies of water uptake and water loss, and exploration of signaling pathways involved in regulating water channel insertion into cell membranes of tissue surfaces.
 This work is being done in collaboration with Dr. John Schmitt (George Fox University).

 John Schmitt: Molecular biology of cancer

-- Professor Schmitt is currently working with three undergraduate students of the role of estrogen and estrogen analogs in the signaling pathways of human cancer cell lines including MCF-7 breast cancer and LNCaP prostate cancer.
-Professor Schmitt recently recieved a Murdock Charitable Trust life science research grant that will fund his research program for the next several years.
+- Professor Schmitt is currently working with three undergraduate students on the role of estrogen and estrogen analogs in the signaling pathways of human cancer cell lines including MCF-7 breast cancer and LNCaP prostate cancer.
+Professor Schmitt recently received a Murdock Charitable Trust life science research grant that will fund his research program for the next several years.

 Jim Smart: Molecular genetics, Neuroscience

 Click here to see a description of the Murdock Collaborative Undergraduate Research program and a list of recent undergraduate student research projects.